 Abagnale’s primary obstacle is Carl Hanratty (Tom Hanks).
 We as an audience are largely inclined to align ourselves with Carl’s morals as he searches to capture fraudster Frank Abagnale.
 Carl is portrayed as sensitive and well-intentioned, which helps us to connect with him even though he’s preventing our hero from achieving his goal.

 These two characters operate against one another in a game of cat and mouse.
 Carl wants to believe that Frank will show virtue.
 In the script, the conflict between the two characters comes to a head.
+NOTE: Hanratty's character name was changed from Joe Shaye in a later draft.

 We see that Carl is left with no choice but to place his trust in Frank, which adds lots of nuance to their character dynamic.
 In the film version, the scene looks a little bit different.